 Document Leads are responsible for applying the formats detailed in this appendix or for placing the document in the appropriate queue for formatting by their branch administrative assistant (AA).
 Leads can lessen the burden on the AAs by making sure to avoid importing undesired formatting from the source document (see Section 03.01e) –especially when editing list items.
 The AA should be consulted when converting a PDF or WordPerfect source document to MS Word.

-Administrative Assistants communicate with the document lead or through the IM Coordinator in their respective Office for formatting questions; the NRR IM Coordinator may also be consulted for further instruction or guidance.
+Administrative Assistants communicate with the document lead or through the IM Coordinator in their respective Office for formatting questions; the NRR IM Coordinator may also be consulted for further instruction or guidance and to initiate changes to accommodate non-typical documents.

 0040A.05 SPECIFIC DOCUMENT REQUIREMENTS